Last Updated on December 7, 2019 by Christine Kaaloa

 Chi Dan Gao is a mini bread cupcake .
 It tastes like an egg sweet bread.
 The vendor prepares fresh and hot.
 He makes it right there in front of your eyes.
 They can be pretty addictive .
 Location: Around town and Shillin Night Market

+Did you know Taiwan has Michelin star hawker stands?
+It does!
 Flour Rice Noodles are a popular and inexpensive ($30NT) dish in Taipei.
 They look like gooey noodles in a thick, pasty soup.
 There’s different types from pig intestines variation to seafood .
-A popular place to try them is either at Ay-Chung Four Rice Noodles shop in Ximending ( you can’t miss the line wrapping outside the shop).
-I had mine at Shilin Night Market.
+I had mine at Shilin Night Market at a Michelin Star rated flour rice noodle hawker.
 Mine came with oysters, fishcake, fish flakes, vinegar and Chinese parsley.This is really gooey and almost hard to get the noodles on the spoon.
 It can really fill you up.
 Cost: Approximately $60NT

 A snack you’ll find ubiquitous to the streets of Taipei are mochi balls with either Dried Peanut or Sesame Shaving Fillings.
 Peanuts are a flavor of Taiwan, but I appreciated the sesame, which has a little sugar mixed into it.
 Cost: Ranges around $20NT